 Being the “biggest” comes along with a set of special privileges that the new baby will be too young to have.
 Boyse proposes that parents, “Point out the benefits of being an older child, like choosing what to eat, being able to go the park and play, and having friends.”
 To go along with these new privileges, these sibling gifts celebrate just how big the older sibling is.

 - Desk – Big brothers or sisters will feel extra big when you give them a desk all their own.
 Not only will this be a great acknowledgment of how grownup they are, but it will also give them space all their own to work on art projects or schoolwork while their parents are otherwise occupied.
-This Step2 desk is wonderful for toddlers, or this compact solid wood desk from Melissa & Doug is perfect for kids from 3 to 8.
+This Step2 desk is wonderful for little ones, or this compact solid wood desk from Melissa & Doug is perfect for kids from 3 to 8.

-- Kids’ Edition Fire Tablet – My daughter loves her Kids’ Edition Fire tablet from Amazon.
+- Kids’ Edition Fire Tablet – My daughters love their Kids’ Edition Fire tablet from Amazon.
 You can give your older child the privilege of having his or her very own tablet while also providing some safe, quality entertainment.
 The FreeTime app that comes on the Fire Tablet offers a huge collection of ebooks, audiobooks, and educational apps for kids, and more.
 Parents can control how and when the tablet is used, and it comes with its own protective case.
 You get FreeTime free for one year when you purchase the tablet.
 It proved so valuable, we decided to make the small monthly payment to keep it after the trial was over.

 - Outdoor Toy – When our youngest child was born, my mom bought my older three kids a dome climber for the backyard.
 A nice new outdoor toy reinforces the older child’s “bigness” while also giving them something new and fun to play with.
 See my list of must-have outdoor toys here.